troglobit/troglobit.github.io/content/projects/watchdogd.md

 `SwapTotal:` value.

 `watchdogd` v2.0 and later comes with a process supervisor (previously called pmon).
-When the supervisor is enabled the daemon runs as a real-time task with the configured priority, default 98.
+When the supervisor is enabled, and the priority is set to a value > 0, the daemon runs as a real-time task with the configured priority.
 Monitored clients connect to the supervisor using the libwdog API.

 ```
 supervisor {
     enabled  = true
     priority = 98
 }
 ```

+> **Note:** Linux cgroup v2 do not support realtime tasks in sub-groups.

 [See below](#libwdog-api) for details on how to have your process internal deadlines be supervised.